telerik/maui-docs/knowledge-base/hide-no-result-message-autocomplete-net-maui.md

 ---
-title: How to Hide the No Result Message in AutoComplete for .NET MAUI
+title: How to Hide the No Result Message in the AutoComplete for .NET MAUI
 description: Learn how to hide the No result message popup in the AutoComplete control for .NET MAUI
 type: how-to
 page_title: How to Hide the NoResultMessage in AutoComplete for .NET MAUI